Le Roux Smith Le Roux: Early life and career

 Le Roux Smith Le Roux was born in Cape Town, the son of Johannes Anthonie Smith (1886–1954), journalist, painter and art critic, who had joined the Ossewabrandwag, a pro-Nazi movement, during the Second World War and became its leader in the Cape Province.
 Le Roux's brother Anthonie Smith, was an architect, primarily of Dutch Reformed Church buildings.
 They collaborated when Le Roux did paintings for one of the churches in Ladismith in 1942.

-In 1930 Le Roux matriculating from a prominent Afrikaans school in Cape Town, Jan van Riebeeck High School.
+In 1930 Le Roux matriculated from a prominent Afrikaans school in Cape Town, Jan van Riebeeck High School.
 Le Roux displayed precocious talent, completing his degree at the University of Cape Town Michaelis School under John Wheatley at the age of 17.
 He received a government bursary to study mural-painting in Italy and was commissioned in 1938, with fellow student Eleanor Esmonde-White, to create murals for the South Africa House Mural Room.
 Later in that year, the two artists received a commission to provide murals for the Cunard Liner Queen Elizabeth.

 On his return to South Africa, he joined the New Group of artists and busied himself with several large commissions in Cape Town and Johannesburg, most notably the murals of the Mutual Building in Darling Street, Cape Town, completed in 1942.
 His versatility was also on display in his illustrations of Die vlammende Fez, a book by Afrikaans poet I.D. du Plessis (1900–1981) published in 1944.

 Between 1943 and 1949 he was Director of the Pretoria Art Center and curator of the Pretoria Art Collection.
 He served on the War Art Advisory Committee and was a member of the International Art Club, South Africa.